Marron glacé: Châtaigne or marron

 The French refer to chestnuts as châtaigne or marron.
 Both terms refer to the fruit of the sweet chestnut Castanea sativa.
 However, marron tends to denote a higher quality, larger fruit that is more easily peeled.
 The fifth edition of the dictionary Dictionnaire de l'Académie française.
 Revu, corrigé et augmenté published in 1798 states that a marron glacé is a confit marron that is covered in caramel.
-The 1767 book L'agronome, ou dictionnaire portatif du cultivateur claimed that the best marrons came from the Dauphiné region in southeastern France, and contained instructions for preparing marron glacés.
+The 1767 book L'agronome, ou dictionnaire portatif du cultivateur claimed that the best marron came from the Dauphiné region in southeastern France, and contained instructions for preparing marron glacé.

 Chestnuts are covered with a membrane, known as a pellicle or episperm, which closely adheres to the fruit's flesh and must be removed because of its astringency.
-Marron nuts have a pellicle which is "superficially attached to the nut", making it easily removable from the fruit.
+Marron-quality nuts have a pellicle which is "superficially attached to the nut", making it easily removable from the fruit.
 Some chestnuts have two cotyledons usually separated with deep grooves penetrating nearly all the way through the fruit; this makes them too fragile for the necessary manipulations during the cooking process.
 There also are other grooves on the surface, which means more embedded pellicle that must be painstakingly removed.
-"Marron"-quality nuts do not have the separation into two cotyledons; it appears in one piece and it shows few very shallow grooves.
+Marron-quality nuts do not have the separation into two cotyledons; it appears in one piece and it shows few very shallow grooves.

-In Italy, the term marron denotes a specific high-quality cultivar of Castanea sativa bearing oblong fruits with a shiny, reddish epicarp and often exhibiting a small rectangular hilar scar.
+In Italy, the term marrone denotes a specific high-quality cultivar of Castanea sativa bearing oblong fruits with a shiny, reddish epicarp and often exhibiting a small rectangular hilar scar.
 As with the French use of the term, there should be no division of the cotyledons.

-Marron-quality nuts for marrons glacés may be three or four times more expensive than the châtaigne because they also have a lower yield as the husk usually contains only one or two nuts and the plants have sterile male flowers.
+Marron-quality nuts for marron glacé may be three or four times more expensive than the châtaigne because they also have a lower yield as the husk usually contains only one or two nuts and the plants have sterile male flowers.

-Uses

-Marrons glacés may be eaten on their own.

-Crème de marrons are a staple ingredient for other desserts, such as the Mont Blanc (puréed with cream), ice creams, cakes, sweet sauce or garnish for other desserts.